thiilins/thiilins/README_EN.md

 Fullstack Developer with over 6 years of experience transforming complex business challenges into high-impact technological solutions.
 My journey is defined by a multidisciplinary vision that blends the aesthetic refinement of **Design**, the strategy of **Marketing**, and the robustness of **Cloud Architecture**.

-- 🔍 **Specialty:** Scalable systems architecture in JavaScript/TypeScript ecosystems (React, Node, Angular) and PHP/Laravel.
+- 🔍 **Specialty:** Scalable systems architecture in JavaScript/TypeScript (React, Node, Angular) and PHP/Laravel ecosystems.
-- 💡 **Leadership:** Serving as Tech Lead, mentoring teams, defining design patterns, and optimizing continuous delivery (CI/CD) workflows.
+- 💡 **Leadership:** Serving as Tech Lead, mentoring teams, defining design patterns, and optimizing continuous delivery workflows.
-- 🌆 **Professional Journey:** Strategic contributions to companies like ProERP, Logicalis, and Pricemet, ranging from Python and AI implementation to cloud architecture in high-complexity scenarios.
+- 🌆 **Professional Journey:** Strategic contributions at companies like Logicalis and Pricemet, ranging from critical requirements gathering to cloud architecture implementation in mid-complexity scenarios.
 - 🎓 **Academic:** Systems Analysis and Development student (Estácio), focusing on consolidating years of intensive practice with theoretical foundations.
-- 🗣 **Languages:** Portuguese (Native), English and Spanish (Technical Communication).
+- 🗣 **Languages:** Portuguese (Native), English, and Spanish for global environments.

 ---

 ## 🚀 Tech Stack

-### 👨🏼‍💻 Languages & Frameworks
+### 👨🏼‍💻 Languages

 <p align="left">
   <img src="https://img.shields.io/badge/JavaScript-F7DF1E?style=for-the-badge&logo=javascript&logoColor=black" alt="JavaScript">